utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 1. Select **Save**.

-This walkthrough and the one before it use unary methods.
-The next walkthrough gives you a look at a streaming method and how its messages differ from unary methods.

 ## Creating a gRPC example from scratch

+This walkthrough uses a streaming method to create a gRPC example.
+Note how streaming methods' messages differ from unary methods' messages.

 1. Create a gRPC request with the `LotsOfReplies` method (or any streaming method) and save it to a collection.